cloudera-cares-austin/zika-hackathon/README.md

 ## How to contribute
 Follow the [how to contribute](CONTRIBUTE.md) guide to contribute to the Zika Hackathon repo from your fork or local git clone.

+## License
+Any new content, data or information that is not subject to a prior license is provided under the Apache Software License 2.0.
+See the file [LICENSE](LICENSE) for more information.